vkhorikov/FuntionalPrinciplesCsharp/README.md

 This is the source code for the Applying Functional Principles in C# Pluralsight course (the link is coming soon).

-There are two versions of the code base: the [old version][Old] that doesn't comply with the functional principles and the [new one][New] which adheres to the functional principles described in the course.
+There are two versions of the code base: the [old version][L5] that doesn't comply with the functional principles and the [new one][L6] which adheres to the functional principles described in the course.
 The last module of the course shows a step-by-step guide of how to refactor the old version into the new one.

 How to Get Started
 --------------